Lilit Manukyan

-Lilit Manukyan (born 1979) is an Armenian game show contestant in Spain.
+Lilit Manukyan (Լիլիթ Մանուկյան; born 1979) is an Armenian game show contestant in Spain.
 In 2014, she became the first foreigner and first non-native Spanish speaker to win the vocabulary-based show Pasapalabra, taking a jackpot of €318,000.
-From 2020 to 2025, she was a "Chaser" on El cazador, Spain's version of The Chase.
+From 2020 to 2026, she was a "Chaser" on El cazador, Spain's version of The Chase.

 Early and personal life

 Manukyan was born in Yerevan in Armenia, and lived in Russia between the ages of 16 and 28.
 In Russia, she graduated with a degree in foreign business and worked in several companies.
 She then moved to Spain, choosing the country due to having a cousin there and not perceiving it to be hostile to immigrants.

 Manukyan had taken only a few classes in Spanish before arriving in the country in June 2007, and began working as a babysitter or car washer, making far less than €1,000 per month.
 As of 2022, Manukyan was married and had a daughter, and was employed as a commercial operator coordinator at a Renfe train station in Valencia.